BradleyMatera/Travel-Blog-Demo/README.md

 📪 &nbsp; email@student.fullsail.edu

-Hello my name is [enter name].
-I am a student from [where are you from?].
+Hello my name is [Bradley Matera].
+I am a student from [Davis Illnois].
 The purpose of this repository is to practice development using version control.
 This work will help me begin to build a portfolio of skills and accomplishment that can be shared in the future.

 <br>